INTERNSHIP PILOT PROGRAM

 The cost of extracurricular activities, trips, and souvenirs will be your responsibility, so feel free to work with us to figure out how much you'll need for the duration of your trip.

 Can I go sightseeing?
-Interns will have Thursdays off when you can travel and see what Japan has to offer.
+Interns will have two days off per week when you can travel and see what Japan has to offer.
 There may also be a few coordinated trips that you can take part in to sightsee with your fellow interns!
 Following the internship, you are free to stay in Japan within the limitations of your visa and your own budget.

 What if I need special accommodations?
 Let us know as soon as possible.
 We'll work with you on any mobility, dietary, or other needs.